Directed Acyclic Graph Convolutional Networks: Numerical Evaluation

 \subsection{Synthetic Data Experiments}

-Unless otherwise stated, for the synthetic experiments we sample graphs from an Erd\H{o}s-R\'{e}nyi (ER) random DAG model with $N = 100$ nodes and an edge probability $p = 0.2$.
-We simulate $2000$ input-output graph signal pairs using the model $\bby = \bbH\bbx$.
-Here, $\bbx$ is a sparse input signal with non-zero values restricted to the first 25 nodes in the DAG, $\bbH$ is a causal graph filter as in (\ref{eq:causal_gf}) constructed from 25 causal GSOs chosen uniformly at random, and $\bby$ represents the diffused output signal.
-The filter taps are uniformly sampled from $[-1, 1]$.
+{Unless otherwise stated, for the synthetic experiments we sample graphs from an Erd\H{o}s-R\'{e}nyi (ER) random DAG model with $N = 100$ nodes, edge probability $p = 0.2$, and edge weights sampled from a uniform distribution over $[0.2, 1]$.} We simulate $2000$ input-output graph signal pairs using the model $\bby = \bbH\bbx$.
+Here, $\bbx$ is a sparse input signal with non-zero values restricted to the first 25 nodes in the DAG, $\bbH$ is a causal graph filter as in (\ref{eq:causal_gf}) constructed from 25 causal GSOs chosen uniformly at random, and $\bby$ represents the diffused output signal. {The filter taps are independently sampled from a uniform distribution in $[-1, 1]$.
+After generation, each output signal $\bby$ is normalized to have unit $\ell_2$ norm.}